Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Methodology

 In equation \eqref{eq:dRetau_dx}, a newly-defined non-dimensional parameter is

 representing the second order derivative of pressure in the streamwise direction.
-However, no matter how the RANS equations are time-averaged or integrated, a higher order spatial derivative term cannot appear.
-This means $\gamma$ captures additional information beyond RANS equations, especially, the higher-order nonlinear effects of PG, and therefore, we consider it to partially represent the local history effect.
-Interestingly, the effect of derivative of PG on velocity profile in the form of $\mathrm d\beta/\mathrm dx$ is also plotted by Gungor \etal (\citeyear{Gungor_Gungor_Maciel_2024}).
-Further discussion of $\gamma$ will be conducted in Section \ref{sec:Result and Discussion}, but at this point, we're able to handle the term $\partial u/\partial x$ in equation \eqref{eq:Mass Conservation}:
+However, a higher order spatial derivative term will never be obtained from the RANS equations through time-averaging or integration.
+This means $\gamma$ captures additional information beyond RANS equations, and therefore, we consider it to partially represent the higher-order local history effect of PG.
+Interestingly, the effect of PG derivative on velocity profile in the form of $\mathrm d\beta/\mathrm dx$ is also plotted by \cite{Gungor_Gungor_Maciel_2024}.